dotnet/EntityFramework.Docs/entity-framework/core/modeling/query-types.md

 - Mapping to queries defined in the model.

 > [!TIP]
 > Mapping a query type to a database view is achieved using the `ToView` fluent API.
-However, you can also pass the name of a table to this method.
-For simplicity, EF Core follows the convention that database objects that it can use as table sources (that is, for relational databases, they can appear in the FROM clause of a SELECT statement) but it cannot update (that is, for relational databases, they cannot be the target of INSERT, UPDATE or DELETE statements) are considered ___views___.
-Conversely, database objects that can both be used as table sources and targets for updates are considered ___tables___.
+However, you can pass the name of a table to this method.
+For simplicity, EF Core follows the convention that database objects that it can use as table sources (that is, for relational databases, they can appear in the FROM clause of a SELECT statement) but it cannot update (that is, for relational databases, they cannot be the target of INSERT, UPDATE or DELETE statements) are considered to be ___views___.
+Conversely, database objects that can both be used as table sources and targets for updates are considered to be ___tables___.
 This does not need to match the actual type of the object in the database in all cases.

 ## Example